Blithe Spirit (play): Original cast

 There were several changes of cast during the run; all but two of the roles were played by different performers at one time or another.
 Only Martin Lewis and Moya Nugent stayed from the first night to the last.
 Irene Browne played two different characters during the run.
 After playing the steely Ruth from 1942 to 1944 she appeared for six months in 1945 as the ebullient Madame Arcati.
 As well as changes in the regular principals, other actors − including Coward − appeared for short spells of two or more weeks to allow the regulars to take a holiday.

 While the play continued its London run several tours were organised.
 A company under the management of Ronald Squire began a British tour in February 1942.
 The cast included Squire (Charles), Browne (Ruth), Ursula Jeans (Elvira), and Agnes Lauchlan (Madame Arcati).
 A company headed by Coward presented the piece along with Present Laughter and This Happy Breed under the collective title of Play Parade, in a 25-week tour from September 1942.
 Coward played Charles; Joyce Carey, Ruth; Judy Campbell, Elvira; and Beryl Measor, Madame Arcati.
 Another tour went out in 1943, headed by John Wentworth as Charles and Mona Washbourne as Madame Arcati.

 From February 1944 an ENSA company toured the Middle East and continental Europe with Blithe Spirit.
-Emlyn Williams played Charles; Jessie Evans and Elliot Mason shared the role of Madame Arcati, Adrianne Allen played Ruth; and Lueen MacGrath, Elvira.
+Emlyn Williams played Charles; Jessie Evans and Elliott Mason shared the role of Madame Arcati, Adrianne Allen played Ruth; and Lueen MacGrath, Elvira.
 From October 1945 to February 1946 another ENSA company played Blithe Spirit (and Hamlet) in India and Burma for the armed forces.
 John Gielgud played Charles; Irene Browne, Madame Arcati; Marian Spencer, Ruth; and Hazel Terry, Elvira.